mwiks-dev/Bank-Simulation-Project/README.md

 ## Frontend

+There are two frontend available:
-The frontend is a simple HTML page with JavaScript that interacts with the backend via AJAX requests.
+- One frontend is a simple HTML page with JavaScript that interacts with the backend via AJAX requests.
 It provides a user-friendly interface for the account operations.
+- The second frontend is under the `bank_frontend.py` which is created using the `tkinter` module.

 ### Features